MichaelViuff/SDJ2/03 Observer Pattern/README.md

 </blockquote>

 Implement a new class `Pedestrian`.
 When the cars are waiting for red light, he can cross the road:
- - When the light turns green he waits (red means red for the cars, we haven't modelled a traffic light for pedestrians).
+ - When the light turns green he waits (green here means green for the cars, we haven't modelled a traffic light for pedestrians).
  - When the light turns from green to yellow, he runs fast across the road.
  - When the light turns red he crosses the road.
  - When the light turns from red to yellow, he gets ready to cross.